- Information Solutions

 The Office Entry App allows staff to:

-- request office entry for a specific floor, date and time and submit them to your manager for approval
+- Request entry to a Justice building for a specific floor, date and time and submit them to your manager for approval.
+This may include multi-day bookings.

 Previous building entry protocols are no longer in use.
 All building entry requests must be made through the application.
 No other requests will be accepted or approved.